 This category is not open for nominations as the winner is decided from the pool of finalists.

-Read the 'Nomination Guide: 2018 Victorian Disability Awards' located in the How to nominate section on this page.
+Read the 'Nomination Guide: 2019 Victorian Disability Awards' located in the Downloads section on this page.
 Note the terms and conditions, and review the submission requirements of entry for the awards.

 Also read ‘Tips for writing your nomination’ in the same section.